 What is Texas Holdem poker?

-There are certain Texas Hold'em rules that you need to remember to make this game fun and challenging:
+There are particular Texas Hold'em rules that you need to remember to make this game fun and challenging:

-- Flop: The dealer deals with the first three community cards during the flop.
+- Flop: The dealer deals with the first three community cards, and the betting continues.

-- Turn: The dealer deals with the fourth community card during the turn.
+- Turn: The dealer deals with the fourth community card, leading to more informed and strategic decisions.

-- River: The dealer deals with the fifth community card during the river.
+- River: The dealer deals with the last and the fifth community card.
+Here, the final round of betting takes place.

-- All the players use these community cards and their hole cards to make their best possible 5-card Texas Hold’em hand to win the pot.
+- All the players use the community cards and their hole cards to make their best possible 5-card Texas Hold’em hand to win the pot.

-- Players can form any combination to make their highest-ranking 5-card hand.
-They can combine their 2-hole cards with 3 community cards, use their 1-hole card with 4 community cards, or no hole cards at all.
+- Players can form any hand combination to make the highest-ranking 5-card hand.
+They can combine their two-hole cards with three community cards, use their one-hole card with four community cards, or use no-hole cards at all.

-- If all the players fold their cards and only one player is left, the remaining player wins the pot without going through a showdown.&
+- If all the players fold their cards and only one player is left, the remaining players win the pot without going through a showdown.

 - This is why a player without holding strong hands can still win the pot by bluffing and making all their opponents fold their better hands.